- ACP (>Alfresco Content Package) files hold exported information produced when using the Export feature.

 - The Alfresco Web application Archive (WAR) file is for deployment in existing application servers.

 - AMP (Alfresco Module Package) is a collection of code, XML, images, CSS, that collectively extend the functionality or data provided by the standard Alfresco repository.
 An AMP file can contain as little as a set of custom templates or a new category.
 It can contain a custom model and associated user interface customizations.
-It could contain a complete new set of functionality.
+It could contain a complete new set of functionality, for example records management.

 - Alfresco Advanced Versioning Manager (AVM) is an advanced store implementation designed to support the version control requirements of large websites and web applications.

 - A navigation link that allows you to jump to any part of the breadcrumb path.